Start Here

 Gear

 Also, I highly recommend getting an extra screen.
 It doesn’t need to be fancy.
 You just need to be able to connect it to your computer.
-Watching a tutorial having to close your video every time you need to code will waste a ton of your time.
+Watching a tutorial having to close your video every time you need to code will waste a lot of your precious time.
 Here’s a picture of my setup when I started.
 I got this screen from a friend that didn’t use it anymore.
 Please get one for yourself, it can be second hand, it just needs to work.
 If it’s a large screen, even better.

 Time

 You will have to say NO to requests for your time.
-I've sacrificed relationships because I wasn’t willing to give up my morning to spend time with them.
+I've sacrificed relationships because I wasn’t willing to give up my morning to spend time with anyone.
 My morning is sacred, it’s coding time and I would only sacrifice it for something extraordinarily serious, otherwise I would be coding.
 Find what your sacred time is and protect it fiercely.

 Also, track your time.
 I’m a geek, so I track every hour of my day.
 You don’t need to go that far, but I suggest you track at least your coding hours.
 I always aimed for 28hs of programming per week.
 Even though I almost never achieved it, I never coded less than 20hs a week, in part due to the big goal.
 Start recording your results today and lay them out on a spreadsheet.
 Try to beat your daily, weekly and monthly records.